ISI-MIP/isimip-qc/README.md

 `INFO`: includes `SUMMARY` and details for successful checks<br>
 `DEBUG`: all the above plus details for some debugging cases.
 * `--log-path LOG_PATH`: Also write the logs to a file where the folder structure below LOG_PATH is taken from UNCHECKED_PATH.
-* `--include VARIABLES_INCLUDE` : Provide a comma-separated list of variables to include for the checks.
+* `--include INCLUDE_LIST` : Provide a comma-separated list of strings to include for the checks if any of them matches the file path or name, e.g. 'daily,dis' will only check `*daily*` or `*discharge*` files while skipping others.
-* `--exclude VARIABLES_INCLUDE` : Provide a comma-separated list of variables to exclude from the checks.
+* `--exclude EXCLUDE_LIST` : Provide a comma-separated list of strings to exclude from the checks if any of them matches the file path or name, e.g. 'monthly,histsoc' will skip any `*monthly*` or `*histsoc*` files.
 * `-f, --first-file`: Only test the first file found in UNCHECKED_PATH.
 Useful for revealing issues that may occur on all your files.
 * `-w, --stop-on-warnings`: The tool will stop after the first file where WARNINGs have been identified.
 * `-e, --stop-on-errors`: The tool will stop after the first file where ERRORs have been identified.